This project visualizes all trips in your city's Nextbike network. Each trip is inferred from bike availability data collected every minute.

 Some trips may seem unrealistic due to GPS inaccuracies, faulty time data, or route calculation errors.
 For example:

-Filtering “incorrect” trips is tricky.
+Filtering "incorrect" trips is tricky.
 Some 1-minute trips are valid, like short hops between stations.
-Somestimes the trips are valid, but the time data didn't update.
+Sometimes the trips are valid, but the time data didn't update.
 Deleting those trips based on general rules removes real data.

 You want your city analysed?